udelblue/AI-CLI/README.md

 # AI-CLI
 AI CLI is a commandline utility to batch process files through a openai model.
 You can process multiple files just loop over all the file paths and send the output to another path.
-You can also chain the output of one processed file to reimport into another cycle with a system prompt.
+You can also chain the output of one procemptsssed file to reimport into another cycle with a system prompt.
 Extreamely useful utility.

 ## Install uv